carboni-rob/carboni-rob/README.md

 - 👋 Hi, I’m Roberto Carboni
 - 👀 I’m interested in JavaScript, TypeScript and React
-- 🌱 I’m currently learning Remix Run
+- 🌱 I’m currently brushing up Python
-- 💞️ I’m looking to collaborate on mostly anything
+- 💞️ I’m looking to collaborate on socially impactful open-source projects
 - 📫 How to reach me: https://www.linkedin.com/in/roberto-carboni/

 <!---